 TCP/IP stands for Transmission Control Protocol / Internet Protocol.
 TCP/IP is defined in RFC1122.
-In this following article, we will discuss about TCP/IP in more detail.
+In this following article, we will discuss TCP/IP in more detail.

 History of TCP/IP

-As we discussed, TCP/IP protocol suite is defined in RFC1122.
+As we discussed, the TCP/IP protocol suite is defined in RFC1122.
 In 1975, a two-network communication test was performed.
 Later, In November 1977, a three-network communication test was performed.
 Finally, on 1 January 1983, TCP/IP is officially released.

 Different Layers of TCP/IP Model

 According to RFC1122 (Request for comments number 1122), TCP/IP have 4 different layers.
 These are Application, Transport, Internet and Link.
-As in OSI model, different types of protocols are working on different layers.
+As in the OSI model, different types of protocols are working on different layers.
 Although, according to Kurose and Forouzan TCP/IP have 5 different layers.
 Now, we will discuss on all layers of TCP/IP one by one.

 |Transmission Control Protocol Internet Protocol (TCP/IP) Model|